Help

 Cross-section of Aluminum PCB vs FR-4

-Understanding Aluminum PCBs and FR-4 PCBs
+Understanding Aluminum PCBs vs FR-4 PCBs

 Aluminum PCBs, also known as metal core printed circuit boards, consist of an aluminum base layer, a thin dielectric layer, and copper traces.
 The aluminum core provides superior mechanical strength and thermal conductivity compared to traditional substrates.
 FR-4 PCBs use woven glass fabric impregnated with epoxy resin, forming a rigid, electrically insulating board that supports multilayer constructions.
 While FR-4 dominates general-purpose electronics due to its processability, aluminum PCBs target applications requiring efficient heat spreading.
 Both types adhere to qualification standards like IPC-6012E for rigid printed boards, ensuring consistent performance across production runs.
 Factory-driven evaluations highlight how substrate choice influences not just thermal behavior but also long-term assembly yields.